sveawebpay/php-integration/README.md

 ```
 ### 1.1 Test mode
 Set test mode while developing to make the calls to our test server.
 Remove when you change to production mode.
-Ex.
 ```php
     ->setTestmode()
 ```